lupyuen/pinetime-rust-mynewt/rust/app/src/timesync.md

 _How do we install our Custom Watch Face on a real PineTime watch?_

 We need to build the [__`pinetime-rust-mynewt`__](https://github.com/lupyuen/pinetime-rust-mynewt) firmware...
 Then flash the firmware to PineTime.

-The firmware may be built with...
+Choose one of the following ways to build the firmware...

 1. __GitHub Actions__ (in the GitHub Cloud, no software installation needed)